Identity Change

 • I love my job.

-• I enjoy reporting daily updates/achievements to my boss.
+• I enjoy reporting daily updates and achievements to my boss.

 • I enjoy thinking about what the business needs and pushing it forward.